 Sir Winston Leonard Spencer Churchill (1874 – 1965) was a British politician known chiefly for his leadership of the United Kingdom during World War II.
 He served as Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
 A noted statesman and orator, Churchill was also an officer in the British Army, a historical writer, and an artist.
 He is also remembered for his dyslexia.

 According to The Churchill Centre, however, Winston Churchill was not dyslexic and had no learning disability whatsoever: “In his autobiography he played up his low grades at Harrow, undoubtedly to convince readers, and possibly himself, how much he had overcome; but in this he exaggerated.
-He was actually quite good at subjects he enjoyed and in fact won several school prizes.
+He was, actually, quite good at subjects he enjoyed and, in fact, won several school prizes.
 The best source on his actual school performance is Jim Golland’s Not William — Just Winston (Harrow: 1988), still available from the Harrow School Bookshop.”

-Churchill began his literary career at the age of 24 with campaign reports: The Story of the Malakand Field Force (1898) and The River War (1899), an account of the campaign in the Sudan and the Battle of Omdurman.
-In 1900, he published his only novel, Savrola, and, six years later, his first major work, the biography of his father, Lord Randolph Churchill.
+Churchill began his literary career at the age of 24 with campaign reports: The Story of the Malakand Field Force (1898) and The River War (1899), an account of the British campaign in Sudan and the Battle of Omdurman.
+In 1900 he published his only novel, Savrola, and, six years later his first major work, the biography of his father, Lord Randolph Churchill.
 His other famous biography, the life of his great ancestor, the Duke of Marlborough, was published in four volumes between 1933 and 1938.
 Churchill’s history of the First World War appeared in four volumes under the title of The World Crisis (1923-29); his memoirs of the Second World War ran to six volumes (1948-1953/54).
-After his retirement from office, Churchill wrote A History of the English-speaking Peoples (4 vols., 1956-58).
+After he retired from office, Churchill wrote A History of the English-speaking Peoples (4 vols., 1956-58).
 His magnificent oratory survives in a dozen volumes of speeches, among them The Unrelenting Struggle (1942), The Dawn of Liberation (1945), and Victory (1946).
 Churchill, a gifted amateur painter, also wrote Painting as a Pastime (1948).
 An autobiographical account of his youth, My Early Life, appeared in 1930.

 The disability he did suffer from was a lisp — not a stutter, as some believe.
 He was unable to pronounce the letter “s.”
 He fought to overcome this but never quite succeeded.
-Instead, he gradually made it a distinctive part of his oratory, turning a liability to an asset.
+Instead, he gradually made it a distinctive part of his oratory, turning a liability into an asset.
 This is certainly something young people should find motivating, but it is inaccurate to suggest that he had dyslexia.